cortexlabs/cortex/docs/workloads/realtime/example_http.md

-# RealtimeAPI
+# RealtimeAPI - HTTP

-Create APIs that respond to prediction requests in real-time.
+Create APIs that respond to prediction requests in real-time using the HTTP protocol.

 ## Implement